cresset-template/cresset/README.md

 This includes default values set in the `Makefile` but not present in the `Dockerfile` such as the version tags.

-If for any reason, Docker starts to rebuild code that you have already built, suspect that build arguments have been incorrectly.
+If for any reason, Docker starts to rebuild code that you have already built, suspect that build arguments have been given incorrectly.

 See https://docs.docker.com/develop/develop-images/dockerfile_best-practices/#leverage-build-cache
 for more information.